* Ukraine says Shell estimates investment at $10 bln-$50 bln

 Ukraine currently pays about $430 per thousand cubic metres

-of Russian gas under a 10-year deal signed in 2009, a price it
+for Russian gas under a 10-year deal signed in 2009 by a

 "Secondly, the Yuzivska area production sharing agreement is